themisael100/themisael100/README.md

 <br>

-- A passionate Self-taught Backend developer
+- A passionate Self-taught Backend developer.
-- Currently learning Web Development by Self
+- I am currently learning Web Development on my own, and also studying software engineering.
-- [link](https://portafolio-web-misael.netlify.app/) to personal web portfolio
+- [link](https://portafolio-web-misael.netlify.app/){:target="_blank"} to personal web portfolio.
-- I’m currently open for an Intern or a new job opportunity, this is [my resume](#)
+- I’m currently open for an Intern or a new job opportunity, this is [my resume](#).

 <br><br>